Electric Cars: The Basics

 ---|---|

-Good looks and exterior styling | Rear-visibility poor/ blind spots |
+Attractive exterior styling | Rear-visibility poor/ blind spots |

-Standard technology specifications high | Only available in one EV battery option |
+Good pure electric range (328 miles) | Only available in one EV battery option |

-Good electric range and DC charging up to 350 kW | All-wheel drive (AWD) not standard for all variants |
+DC charging up to 350 kW and 11 kW AC onboard charger available as standard | All-wheel drive (AWD) not standard for all variants |

-The All-Electric Kia EV6 Crossover (credit: Kia)
+The All-Electric Kia EV6 SUV (credit: Kia)

 At A Glance | |